-GR 329-Soldiers, Orders and War: Views from Central Europe Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A sampling of dramas from Germany, Switzerland, and the Austro-Hungarian Empire on the theme of military life and challenges.
+GR 329-Soldiers, Orders and War: Views From Central Europe Lecture hours: 3 lab hours: 0 credit hours: 3 A sampling of dramas from Germany, Switzerland, and the Austro-Hungarian Empire on the theme of military life and challenges.
 Taught in English.
 This course does not include a foreign language component and cannot be used toward a language requirement.
-Cadets may not earn credit for both GR 333 and GR 413.
 Prerequisite(s): None.

-GR 330X-Satire in Germany-Empire, War, Republic 1900-1933 Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 Focuses on popular satire and analyzes events and caricatures chronologically.
+GR 330X-Satire in Germany-Empire, War, Republic 1900-1933 Lecture hours: 3 lab hours: 0 credit hours: 3 Focuses on popular satire and analyzes events and caricatures chronologically.
 The course addresses cultural balance of authority and revolt with humor, as presented by German citizens, writers, and artists.
 This course is taught in English and cannot be used toward a foreign language requirement.
-Note: Civilizations & Cultures Course (X).
+Note: Civilizations & cultures course (X).
 Prerequisite(s): none.